 A 1940's 2 bedroom cottage with authentic detail throughout including an Anderson air-raid shelter outside.
-Near Glastonbury
+Near Glastonbury.
+2 nt min stay.

-Fitting with the cottage's 1940's decoration, inside are utilities such as a 40's enameled range with back boiler, 40's utility furniture, a functioning radiogram from the 50's and Bakelite switches and plugs.
+Fitting with the cottage's 1940's decoration, inside are utilities such as a 40's enameled range with back boiler, 40's utility furniture, Bakelite switches and plugs.
 The kitchen includes an original 50's sink, larder and fridge with a modern electric hob and microwave.

-In the bathroom is a claw-foot roll top bath and toilet with elevated cistern.
-There are 2 bedrooms, both with 2 single beds, one of these room is downstairs, while the other is in the attic room with a very low ceiling (up some very steep stairs).
-The sitting room has a small 2 seater sofa bed, dining room table and chairs as well as a coal fire range with back boiler also immersion heater to heat water.
+In the bathroom is a claw-foot roll top bath and toilet with an elevated cistern.
+There are 2 bedrooms, both with 2 single beds, one of these rooms is downstairs, while the other is in the attic room with a very low ceiling (up some very steep stairs).
+The sitting room has a dining room table and chairs as well as a coal fire range with a back boiler.
+There is also an immersion heater to heat water.

 Outside is a small fenced garden with table and chairs, lovely views facing south, mature trees on one side and an Anderson shelter which provides a perfect play den for the children.

 Baltonsborough is a charming, historic village with a 15th century church and pub which are within short walking distance across the fields.
 For a variety of shops and other facilities, just a few miles away is Glastonbury.
 The nearest airport is Bristol Airport, about an hour away whilst 10 miles from the cottage is Castle Cary train station.

 Why not take a day trip and explore the beautiful Mendip Hills with its limestone hills, lakes of the Chew Valley, rocky outcrops and flowering grasslands as well as history aplenty.

 There is off-road parking for up to 2 cars.
 Wireless internet is available.
 No television.